StarsoftAnalysis/lightboxSSA/README.md

   touch screens, but phone users can guess that swiping should be possible, so:
 * Added swiping for touch screens.
 * Uses 'proper' Javascript classes.
 * No more jQuery.
-And it's no longer a module.
+And it's no longer a Javascript module.

 ## Requirements